 However, the Activity Decree (see Article 3.80a) allows during a transitional period until 2021 the use of the standard techniques for lane trees to allow the sector to develop spray drift reduction techniques as insufficient techniques are available at the moment.

 Hence, as until 2021 also other options are still allowed that may lead to higher spray drift deposition Ctgb considers that this additional risk should be taken into account.

 This means that the standard technique (no spray drift reduction) will be used as starting point for the assessment for those dossiers.
 Also the use of a 50% spray drift reducing technique is still allowed under the transitional conditions given in the Activity Decree.

 The use of a conventional or DRT50 technique in combination with an additional crop free zone in which a non-sprayed crop of the same height can be grown is also still possible until 2021 and is therefore maintained in Table 36.

-If the use of a standard technique does not lead to an acceptable risk then the defined final boundary conditions of the Activity Decree (i.e. minimum DRT75 and 5 m crop free zone) will be assessed.
-If this leads to an acceptable risk a restriction sentence is needed to exclude
+^{} relevant for non-professional use in the absence of drift values for knapsack/ready to use upward-sideways spraying.

+^{} only relevant for biological production (see Activity Decree, article 3.80, 4c, sub 3, will be used when relevant)

 4 Van de Zande J. & Huijsmans J. 2012 Notitie update driftcijfers laanbomenteelt voor Ctgb.
-Intern PRI report 07-03-2012 the possibility that users will use the equipment/measures allowed in the transitional period for the product in question.
+Intern PRI report 07-03-2012